 As a cold-soaking vegetarian on the PCT in 2014, I did a bit better.
 I’d learned a thing or two, both about health and how to carry that onto the trail.
 I focused a lot on legumes (dehydrated black beans, refried beans, and hummus), nut butters, tortillas, dried fruit, seeds, nuts, and with a handful of dried kale in my dinners.
 I felt better than on the AT, but by the end of the trail, my digestive system was…um, ‘off’, to put it nicely.
 Plus, I had a deep fatigue that had built up by the end of the hike and, it turns out, I was anemic.

-So, in prepping for the CDT this year, more has changed.
-I no longer eat much of the gluten, industrial seed oils, grains, and even legumes that wrecked my gut in the past.
+So, in prepping for the CDT, I continued to make changes.
+I no longer eat much of the food that wrecked my gut in the past, such as gluten, industrial seed oils, grains, or even as many legumes.
 I’ve also learned that I feel best when I eat a high fat, lower carbohydrate diet, rather than the traditional ‘endurance diet’ heavy in carbs.

 Fortunately, that high fat diet works well for backpacking.
 More on that in a moment.
 But it’s important to note that ‘high fat’ can be done in an unhealthy way or in a healthy way.
 It just takes a bit more knowledge and care to do it right within the constraints inherent to backpacking.

 I’ve see distance runners struggle with digestive issues as they refuel on sugary gels every 90 minutes.
 I’ve seen (and experienced) the bonking.
 And on this standard high carb, high sugar, highly processed diet, I’ve watched hikers suffer with weaker immune systems, experience insatiable hunger, carry heavier packs than necessary, and even have teeth rot from excess sugar.

 And that’s just what I’ve witnessed on trail, let alone, what happens to their mental and physical health once they return home.